devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 <details>
 <summary>Answer</summary>
-**Answer:** B) It allows multiple customers to share resources, increasing cost efficiency.
+B) It allows multiple customers to share resources, increasing cost efficiency.
 </details>

 15. **Which cloud deployment model allows businesses to switch between public and private cloud resources depending on their needs?**